git/git.github.io/General-Microproject-Information.md

 patch should probably start with "foo: ".

-In general it's a good idea to check on the mailing list archive what other GSoC students or Outreachy applicants attempting a microproject have already been told this year or any previous year, as hopefully it will help you avoid some mistakes.
+In general it's a good idea to check on the mailing list archive what other GSoC or Outreachy applicants attempting a microproject have already been told this year or any previous year, as hopefully it will help you avoid some mistakes.
 As some microproject ideas haven't changed for years, some similar microprojects might have been attempted many times already and you can learn a lot from these attempts.